Holyrood Palace is the British Queen’s official residence in Scotland.

 Free Holyrood Abbey tours

-Every hour, Palace Wardens run a free guided tour of Holyrood Abbey, and Holyroodhouse ticket holders can join in.
+Palace Wardens run a free guided tour of Holyrood Abbey every hour, and Holyroodhouse ticket holders can join in.

-The tours start inside the Abbey ruins, and the guide narrates the history, stories, myths, and legends about the place.
+The tours start inside the Abbey ruins, and the guide narrates the place’s history, stories, myths, and legends.

 The beautiful 4-hectare manicured enclosure at the Palace of Holyroodhouse is also known as the Palace Gardens.